mondoohq/docs/releases/2025-07-mondoo-release-highlights.md

 ## Expanded remediation guidance

-Since at Mondoo it's our priority to not only tell you what’s wrong, but to actually help you fix it as quickly as possible, we’re constantly making improvements to our guided remediation.
+Since at Mondoo it's our priority to not only tell you what's wrong, but to actually help you fix it as quickly as possible, we're constantly making improvements to our guided remediation.
 This month we introduced the following enhancements:

 - Remediations are now shown as you browse for new policies to apply in your environment so you can evaluate the work involved before you even pull the trigger to enable new policies.
 - The Mondoo Linux policy now includes Bash remediation scripts as well as expanded CLI and Ansible remediations.
 These standalone remediation scripts include logging and error handling logic, making them perfect to hand off to less experienced team members.